lonkenhout/perk/README.md

 - Libmemcached: [https://launchpad.net/libmemcached/+download]()

 For installing locally (without sudo), choose installation location:

 `./configure --prefix=/home/$USER/local && make && make install`

 #### Configuration
+Cmake expects either a globally installed installation (found through regular system variables), or if you have trouble, you can manually set an environment variable: `LIBMEMCACHED_PATH=/home/$USER/libmemcached-1.0.18`, e.g. if you have the source code in your home dir.
+Then

 `cmake .` for config

 `make` for compilation and linking

 For extra functionality you can pass in temporary environment variables, currently, there are multiple for benchmarking purposes: